 Understanding Diversity encourages cultural awareness and appreciation of diversity.
 Focuses on cultural variations in attitudes, values, language, gestures, and customs.
 Includes information about major racial and ethnic groups in the United States.
 This course will include a job shadowing or unpaid internship with a Human and Social Services or Community Health position.
-Also this class must be scheduled with Principles of Human Services-Community Health so that students have enough time to complete their job shadowing/internship experience.
-These students will be leaving the high school during 6th and 7th period and will need to provide their own transportation.

-- Grade Level: 11-12 - Credits: 1 credits per semester, 2 credits maximum. - Counts as directed elective or elective for all diplomas.
+- Grade Level: 11-12 - Credits: 1 credit per semester, 2 credits maximum. - Counts as directed elective or elective for all diplomas.